What is “Zero Waste”?

 - And pay you to do it!

-The Environmental Protection Agency has partnered with companies in our area to do just that through their RAD (Responsible Appliance Disposal) program.
+The Environmental Protection Agency has partnered with companies in our area to accomplish this through their RAD (Responsible Appliance Disposal) program.
 These companies do more than what is required by law to protect the environment.
-Both of our utilities have partnered with the RAD program, and as of this writing, NYSEG and Central Hudson are paying their customers to recycle a working refrigerator, freezer, and/or window air conditioner through their RAD programs.
+As of this writing, NYSEG and Central Hudson are paying their customers to recycle a working refrigerator, freezer, and/or window air conditioner through their RAD programs.
 Click the links below to apply!